Trailer Build - Experimental Project Progress - The Mechanic

 Get Out The Chop Saw

-Using the Chop Saw for the Trailer BuildMost of the steel comes in 20′ and 24′ sticks.
-That’s great, except I don’t have space to store 24′ sticks in the garage, so the first step is to pull out the chop saw and get to cutting.
+Using the Chop Saw for the Trailer BuildMost of the steel comes in 20-ft and 24-ft sticks.
+That is great, except I don’t have space to store 24-ft sticks in the garage, so the first step is to pull out the chop saw and get to cutting.
 It took 5 hours to cut all the pieces (most was spent setting up and cutting special angles).
 Straight cuts go quickly, but special, and especially steep angles with left and right take time to think about, set up and cut correctly.

 Special Cuts